lucaswiman/raft_2021_03/README.md

 ## Raft Resources

 Our primary source of information on Raft is found at https://raft.github.io.
-You should also watch the video at https://www.youtube.com/watch?v=YbZ3zDzDnrw
+You should also watch the video at https://www.youtube.com/watch?v=YbZ3zDzDnrw.
+Of particular interest is the [Raft Paper](https://raft.github.io/raft.pdf).

 ## The Challenge of Raft